neugram/ng/README.md

 Numengrad.
 Serious work should be implemented in Go, Numengrad is the numerical glue.

+# Files and Packages

+Files end in *.ng*.

+A package is a single file.

+A file is a sequence of statements.

+The first statement in a file is "package *nameoffile.ng*"

+A package can be imported with "import path/to/nameoffile.ng".
+In a file, imports must come directly after package.
+The interpreter allows mid-file imports.

+A program starts with "package main".

+We borrow GOPATH.

 # Types

+## Current thoughts on types

+- Allow the definition of unused Go types, but no arithmetic on unsigned ints.

+- Leave out type parameters for now (except for a piece of syntax below).

+- In my mind there's a type named val, that is the abstract type above integer, float, float32, float64, int64, complex, complex64, complex128 but I'm not exposing it yet.

+- Frames:
+	frame[integer], frame[float], frame[float64], ...
+  and
+	frame, short for frame[interface{}].
+  Dynamically, a frame keeps a type on each column, so:
+	func conv(f frame) frame[float64] { return f.(frame[float64]) }
+  is possible, but may fail dynamically.

+- A frame[float64] (etc) is a matrix.
+These admit arithmetic operators.

+- No dimensions in the frame type parameters, that way lies too many types.

+- No implicit conversions in arithmetic, even the safe ones (int64->integer) as they have surprising performance implications.

+## Background

 Start with Go's types.
 - remove channels